Mark your calendars for SOUP NIGHT, Thursday April 3rd at 5pm at the Stone House to benefit the Food Love Project’s farm education program.

 BriarPatch has always been generous with their funding, giving us several grants from its Community Fund to support farm to school and school garden efforts as well our organization’s operating expenses, and making many in-kind donations of produce and other items from their store to support various fundraising and tasting events.

 Our missions have always been closely aligned, and we can always count on BriarPatch to be vocal supporters of our educational efforts when it comes to spreading the word about healthy eating habits and the value we place on supporting local farmers and eating locally.
 We are so grateful for BriarPatch’s generosity, and look forward to many more years of working together to promote and support healthy eating in Nevada County.

 Carrots Trump Chocolate Cake at Bell Hill Academy

 Sierra Harvest FoodCorps service member teamed up with Suzanne Grass, Food Service Director at Grass Valley Child Nutrition Services, to host a carrot tasting at Bell Hill Academy – what they didn’t expect, was for kids to love carrots as much as chocolate cake.

 Bell Hill is a small K-4 dual language immersion (Spanish/English) charter school serving 306 students with a free and reduced lunch rate of nearly 78%.

 The plan was to serve roasted carrots, but the carrot tasting started with Suzanne and her staff creating a work around for a botched delivery from the supplier.
 In a burst of creativity, the too thin carrot slices were turned into carrot chips, while Suzanne rushed to the local supermarket to purchase baby carrots that could be roasted.

-Elizabeth was delighted with the kids’ reaction: “While there may only have been one student who liked the carrots as much as chocolate cake, it is definitely encouraging that many of the students said they would eat the carrots if they were in their lunch.”
+Sierra Harvest was delighted with the kids’ reaction: “While there may only have been one student who liked the carrots as much as chocolate cake, it is definitely encouraging that many of the students said they would eat the carrots if they were in their lunch.”